lucasrcezimbra/pyitau/README.rst

-Itaú
+pyitau
 ============

-Unofficial client to access your bank data
+Unofficial client to access your Itaú bank data

 Installation